Thursday, 14 November 2024

 Cindy McLEISH (Eildon) (16:40): I rise again to speak on a taxation bill introduced by the government.
 This one is a little bit different to the others actually.
 This one has a fair degree of back-pedalling rather than introducing another tax, because we know we are already up to 55 new or increased taxes under this period of Labor government.
 I am speaking on the State Taxation Further Amendment Bill 2024.
 We have got an interesting title here.
 It shows us why we are here: a further amendment.
 We are doing this because the government did not do all of the thinking up-front.
 They have had their taxation bills.
 They have got to have another crack at it because they did not get it right, because they did not do their thinking.
 This is what the government does.
 They knee-jerk and they rush.
 They realise the state is just about as broke as it can be.
 There is barely any money in the kitty for anything.
 We heard about the hospitals.
 We can see from their annual reports that their cash flow situation is precarious.
 The government have this kneejerk reaction, and each time they have not thought about the detail – what does it mean?
 This one is not about new taxes, which is a bit of a relief really, and I am quite thankful about that, but it is making some amendments for some stuff-ups that they have had as they have gone through.

 There are a number of acts being amended, but primarily we have got the Payroll Tax Act 2007, the Duties Act 2000, the Land Tax Act 2005 and a bunch of others.
 I am going to start by talking about the payroll tax.
 I think it is important and we need to understand what it was that the government did then, because remember this is a further amendment.
 They introduced changes to payroll tax calculations.
 That payroll tax calculation change included doctors and other health professionals who lease rooms – they could be dieticians, physios, chiros, osteos, dentists – from medical practices rather than being direct employees of the practices themselves.
 So somebody who is leasing a space, operating their own business, was captured in this because they were not a direct employee.
 But the State Revenue Office went out and published guidelines, ruling that payments to GP contractors would be considered wages for the purpose of calculating payroll tax liability for GP medical clinics.
 At the same time as the SRO was going out providing a little bit of clarity, in the Parliament we had the Treasurer, the Minister for Health and the Premier at different times put in their two bob’s worth about what was happening.
-Despite that they are now back-pedalling on something, at the time they denied something was even happening.
+Despite now back-pedalling on something, at the time they denied something was even happening.

 I have got a couple of great quotes here.
 On 21 March last year the Treasurer was talking about when he was meeting with different people related to this: